 Wind is the power of movement, freshening, intelligence, and communication.
 Although Wind can’t be seen, its properties have been described as malleable, mutable, and compressible.
 When air moves, it can create Sound and Scent.
 That’s why hearing and smell are associated with Wind.

 Air energy governs all mental abilities, including imagination, analysis, creativity, and logic.
-A Wind power might be highly psychic or intuitive.
+A Wind Power might be highly psychic or intuitive.

 Wind Powers have extraordinary intelligence; they make great teachers, lawyers, and psychiatrists.
 Their gift of gab / communication makes them wonderful public speakers, news anchors, celebrities, and sales people.
 The vast creativity of the Wind Power can be spotted in artists, musicians, actors, and website designers—to name a few.
 But not everyone understands the grandiose visions or lofty ideas of Wind Powers.
-That’s why you may be accused of being a “dreamer” or “ahead of your time.”
+That’s why you might be accused of being a “dreamer” or “ahead of your time.”

 Wind is masculine in nature.
 The season most associated with Wind is Spring, and sorcerers are most likely to face east to work a Wind spell (which is probably why dawn is the time most often associated with Wind magic.)